Blue Ant Media: History

-Blue Ant Media was formed in 2011 by former Alliance Atlantis executive Michael MacMillan; the company's first investment was the acquisition of a 29.9% minority stake in specialty broadcaster Glassbox Television—owner of specialty networks such as AUX, Bite TV and Travel + Escape—with the option to increase this to a 75% controlling stake pending CRTC approval.
+In 2011, former Alliance Atlantis executive Michael MacMillan founded Blue Ant Media.
+The company was named in reference to the "Blue Ant" trilogy by American-Canadian sci-fi writer William Gibson, since an in-universe company named Blue Ant was portrayed in the novels as being "the company of the future".

 MacMillan explained that his goal for the company was to be a producer and distributor of content across multiple platforms, and "not just have individual pieces of content" but be "deep experts" in niche markets with advertiser appeal (such as music, comedy, and travel).

+Blue Ant's first investment was to buy a 29.9% stake in specialty broadcaster Glassbox Television, owner of specialty networks such as AUX, Bite TV and Travel + Escape — with the option to increase this stake to 75% pending CRTC approval.
 Glassbox founder Jeffery Elliott was retained as Blue Ant's head of television and digital, joined by former Glassbox CEO Raja Khanna.

-On December 21, 2011, Blue Ant Media announced that it had entered into an agreement to purchase specialty broadcaster High Fidelity HDTV; the company subsequently announced a 25% investment by Torstar.
-Blue Ant initially purchased 29.9% of the company, with the remaining 70.1% acquired following CRTC approval.
+On December 21, 2011, Blue Ant Media announced it had entered into an agreement to acquire specialty broadcaster High Fidelity HDTV, initially acquiring 29.1%, with the remaining stake to be purchased after CRTC approval.
 The acquisition was completed on August 1, 2012.

-At this time, Jeffrey Elliott departed the company, and was succeeded by former Glassbox CEO Raja Khanna as head of television and digital.
+While awaiting completion of the acquisition of High Fidelity HDTV, the Canadian firm announced a 25% investment by Torstar.
+At that time, Khanna became head of television and digital after Elliott left the company.

-On August 17, 2012, Blue Ant Media announced that it would be purchasing the specialty channel Bold from the Canadian Broadcasting Corporation for an undisclosed amount, conditional on government approval.
-After initially purchasing a 15% minority stake in Canadian publishing company Quarto Communications in the summer of 2011, Blue Ant Media purchased the remaining shares in the company in December 2012, which had been renamed Cottage Life Media.
+On August 17, 2012, Blue Ant announced that it would buy the specialist channel Bold from the Canadian Broadcasting Corporation for an undisclosed sum, subject to government approval.
+After initially acquiring a 15% stake in Canadian publisher Quarto Communications in the summer of 2011, it bought the remainder of the company the following year, which had been renamed Cottage Life Media.

-In April 2014, the company purchased a minority stake in the digital media company and multi-channel network Omnia Media.
-In November 2014, the company bought a majority stake in Choice TV, marking their first international expansion.
-In December 2015, Blue Ant Media and Smithsonian Networks teamed to launch Blue Skye Entertainment, a new UK-based company exclusively focused on 4K content.
+In November 2014, seven months after acquiring a minority stake in the digital media company and multi-channel network Omnia Media, the firm bought a majority stake in Choice TV, marking their first international expansion.
+In December 2015, Blue Ant Media Corp. and Smithsonian Networks teamed to launch Blue Skye Entertainment, a new UK-based company exclusively focused on 4K content.

 In December 2016, Blue Ant partnered with BBC Worldwide to relaunch radX as BBC Earth.

 In May 2017, Blue Ant Media bought the Asia-Pacific broadcaster Racat Group, including factual producer NHNZ, Singapore-based studio Beach House Pictures, Sydney-based Northern Pictures, developer Runaway Play, and a majority stake in ZooMoo.
 The purchase was considered to be complementary to the Blue Ant's factual and nature-oriented programming.